skiptools/skip-ui/README.md

 Perhaps the most common way to test SkipUI's support for a SwiftUI component, however, is through the [Skip playground app](https://github.com/skiptools/skipapp-playground).
 Whenever you add or update support for a visible element of SwiftUI, make sure there is a playground that exercises the element.
 This not only gives us a mechanism to test appearance and behavior, but the playground app becomes a showcase of supported SwiftUI components on Android over time.

 ## Supported SwiftUI

+The following table summarizes SkipUI's SwiftUI support on Android.
+Note that in your iOS-only code - i.e. code within `#if !SKIP` blocks - you can use any SwiftUI you want.

   - ✅ – Full
   - 🟢 – High